ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/Journal of Spatial Information Science template/R1_REVISION_CHECKLIST.md

   - Changes:

 - [x] **C10:** Briefly justify temperature where it is first introduced; add forward reference to detailed discussion if needed.
-  - Changes: Clarified t as sampling randomness, noted default (0.8) and limited sensitivity per §6.6; added forward reference.
-Commit: 5134818.
+  - Changes: Clarified t as sampling randomness, noted default (0.2) when supported and that o‑series does not expose temperature; added forward reference to §6.6.
+Commit: 4e58320.

 - [ ] **C11:** Page 12, re: DBSCAN: Clarify - is that basically MinPts=3?
   - Changes: